 - It is critical to the University that our staff have the opportunity to live within reasonable door-to-door travel times.
 Proposals need to enhance homes-jobs connectivity across the Cambridgeshire area and beyond, thus widening the net of affordable homes for the Cambridge labour market.
-This includes integrating existing transport systems which will be critical for achieving access to Cambridge's key employment and research sites, including West Cambridge, the Cambridge Biomedical Campus to the south and Granta Park and Babraham Research Campus to the south east. - In addition to infrastructure improvements, first/last mile sustainable travel solutions for existing and new communities along the corridor to facilitate door-to-door sustainable travel will be imperative.
-This should be achieved through route design and interchange locations.
-The new park and ride site, in addition to providing access to public transport options, must enable walking and cycling interchange and seamless connectivity to the wider existing and emerging active travel networks. - The quality of the urban realm will be essential to enhancing people and place thus improving quality of life.
+This includes integrating existing transport systems which will be critical for achieving access from the north to Cambridge's key employment and research sites.
+It will be imperative that seamless connectivity to the Science Park, Cambridge North and West Cambridge is developed as well as onward travel to key sites to the south and east. - In addition to infrastructure improvements, first/last mile sustainable travel solutions for existing and new communities along the corridor to facilitate door-to-door sustainable travel will be imperative.
+This should be achieved through route design, interchange locations and services to include micro-mobility.
+The new park and ride site and enhanced connectivity to Milton Park and Ride, in addition to providing access to public transport options, must enable walking and cycling interchange and seamless connectivity to the wider existing and emerging active travel networks. - The quality of the urban realm will be essential to enhancing people and place thus improving quality of life.
 We support the natural capital approach to delivering improved air quality, biodiverse spaces and the use of green and blue infrastructure to create environmental resilience.
 We would welcome reassurance that the natural spaces will be developed in a way that supports the long-term ambitions of 20% biodiversity net gain (BNG) and do not become small pockets of space that are unprotective and unmanageable. - To enable people to transition to a new way of travelling as the transport system evolves, a comprehensive package of support will be required.
 It is essential that as many people as possible feel physically able, confident and comfortable, and that travel solutions being developed are accessible and equitable. - It is recognised that for some, the transition to a new way of travelling will be simple, but for others, additional support and advice may be required.
 We would, therefore, encourage the GCP and its partners to provide a package of behavioural change support for individuals, communities and businesses to understand the choices available.
 This should include measures such as employer travel plans, personal journey planning services, real-time information and guidance on what services are available and how to access and use them. - The use of existing and emerging data will be essential to ensuring that GCP and its partners are delivering for the future needs of Cambridge and we encourage the incorporation of cutting-edge data, transport technologies and emerging innovations to deliver the scheme's ambitions.
 From the outset, it is important to understand what success looks like and that the impacts of the proposals are monitored.
-This will enable an adaptative and innovative approach as new habits and patterns of travel become embedded and new opportunities come forward to the east of the city and the wider Greater Cambridge region. - Delivering the Newmarket Road improvements will require a collaborative approach across a range of partners to ensure, infrastructure, services and facilities are delivered, monitored and maintained.
+This will enable an adapative and innovative approach as new habits and patterns of travel become embedded and new opportunities come forward to the east of the city and the wider Greater Cambridge region. - Delivering the improvements along the Waterbeach to Cambridge corridor will require a collaborative approach across a range of partners to ensure, infrastructure, services and facilities are delivered, monitored and maintained.
 We would welcome further information on how this will be achieved and who has the responsibility to ensure this collaborative approach is taken and ultimately the long-term success of the proposals are realised.
 This will also enhance public confidence at a time of considerable change and disruption to public transport services.